Alpha-Leporis/Machine-Learning/README.md

 In terms of visualization, Seaborn library in Python allows for pairplots where it generates one large chart of selected variables against one another in a series of scatter plots and histograms depending on the type of variable, also known as scatter plot matrix.

 # Machine Learning
-it's the science of getting computers to learn without being explicitly programmed.
+The field of study that gives computers the ability to learn without being explicitly programmed.